 - A. General repairs must not be made to powered equipment until workers are protected from movement of the equipment or its parts.
-1595(a) - B. Before repairs are made workers must comply with lock-out/ block-out requirements if applicable, 3314 - C. Wherever mobile equipment operation encroaches on a public thoroughfare, a system of traffic controls must be used.
-1598(a) - D. Flaggers are required at all locations where barricades and warning signs cannot control the moving traffic 1599(a).
-(See exceptions in the "California Manual on Uniform Traffic Control Devices for Streets and Highways, January 13, 2012" (the Manual), published by CalTrans.)
+1595(a) - B. Before repairs are made, workers must comply with lock-out/ block-out requirements if applicable.
+3314 - C. Wherever mobile equipment operation encroaches on a public thoroughfare, a system of traffic controls must be used.
+1598(a) - P. Flaggers are required at all locations where barricades and warning signs cannot control the moving traffic 1599(a).
+(See exceptions in the "California Manual on Uniform Traffic Control Devices for Streets and Highways, January 13, 2012" [the Manual], published by Caltrans.)

-Flaggers shall wear high visibility safety apparel and headwear manufactured in accordance to ANSI/ISEA standards 1599(d).
-Also, all employees (on foot) such as grade-checkers, surveyors, and others exposed to the hazard of vehicular traffic, shall wear high visibility safety apparel in accordance with the requirements of 1598 and 1599, 1590.
+Flaggers shall wear high visibility safety apparel and headwear manufactured in accordance with ANSI/ISEA standards 1599(d).
+Also, all employees (on foot) such as grade-checkers, surveyors, and others exposed to the hazard of vehicular traffic, shall wear high-visibility safety apparel in accordance with the requirements of 1598 and 1599.
+1590

-- E. Job-site vehicles must be equipped with the following: - 1.
+- E. Jobsite vehicles must be equipped with the following: - 1.
 Operable service, emergency, and parking brakes.
-1591(c), 1597(a) - 2.
-Two operable headlights and taillights for night operation. - 3.
-Windshield wipers and defogging equipment as required.
-1597(d) - 4.
-Seat belts if the vehicle has rollover protection structures.
+1591(c), 1597(a) - 2 Two operable headlights and taillights for night operation. $\ensuremath{\texttt{1597}(b)}$ - Windshield wipers and defogging equipment as required.
+1597(d) - Seat belts if the vehicle has rollover protection structures.
 1597(g) - 5.
-Fenders or mud flaps, 1591(f), 1597(i) - 6.
-Adequate seating if the vehicles are used to transport employees.
+Fenders or mud flaps.
+1591(f), 1597(i) - Adequate seating if the vehicles are used to transport employees.
 1597(f)

-- 7. If an exhaust retrofit is installed on a vehicle, it shall be installed and maintained as per 1591(m).
+- If an exhaust retrofit is installed on a vehicle, it shall be installed and maintained as per 1591(m).

 - F. Vehicles and systems must be checked for proper operation at the start of each shift.
-1597(i)
+1597(j)

 - G. Rollover protection structures and seat belts must be installed for:

-- 1. The following equipment having a brake horsepower rating above 20.
+- The following equipment having a brake horsepower rating above 20.
 1596(a)(1)

 - a.
 Bulldozer

 - b.
-Front-end loader c.
+Front-end loader

 - c.
 Motor grader

 - d.
 Scraper

 - e.
 Tractor (except side boom pipe laying)

 - f.
 Water wagon prime mover

 - 2. The following equipment:

-- a.
-Rollers and compactors (weighing more than 5,950 lbs.).
+- Rollers and compactors weighing more than 5,950 lbs.
 1596(a)(2)